Benefits

 Holidays

 Full-time employees receive twelve paid holidays annually plus an additional holiday in an election year.
-Holidays are prorated for part-time employees.
 The recognized holidays are:

 • New Year's Day